home-assistant/home-assistant.io/source/_integrations/islamic_prayer_times.markdown

 The Islamic Prayer Times integration displays the various prayer times for Muslims as sensors.

-This platform uses the `prayer_times_calculator` package to get the prayer times.
-To learn about the different calculation options that are avaiable you can check this [link](https://aladhan.com/prayer-times-api#GetTimings).
+This integration uses the `prayer_times_calculator` package to get the prayer times.
+To learn about the different calculation options that are available you can check this [link](https://aladhan.com/prayer-times-api#GetTimings).
 In addition to the calculation options, you can also specify an offset for the different prayers for custom tuning.

 {% include integrations/config_flow.md %}